-(81%) of HR professionals believe the quality of hire of workers with criminal records is about the same or better than workers without-up from 67% who said the same in 2018.
+(81%) of HR professionals believe the quality of hire of workers with criminal records is about the same or better than workers withoutup from 67% who said the same in 2018.

-of HR professionals felt the cost-per-hire of workers with criminal records was about the same or less than workers with criminal records (74% in 2018).
+of HR professionals felt the cost-per-hire of workers with criminal records was about the same or less than workers without criminal records (74% in 2018).